ietf-gitwg/using-github/draft-ietf-git-using-github.md

 discussion of any substantial matters is always conducted on mailing lists.

-Under this mode, issues and pull requests can be opened by anyone, but anything deemed substantive MUST resolved exclusively on the mailing list.
+Under this mode, issues and pull requests can be opened by anyone, but anything deemed substantive MUST be resolved exclusively on the mailing list.
 Discussion on GitHub is kept to a minimum.
 Only editorial matters can be resolved using the issue tracker.